 Standard Operating Procedures (SOPs), in Section 7 of this document, provide detailed step-by-step directions, contingency plans, sampling tips, and best practices for implementing this sampling procedure.
-To properly collect and process samples, field technicians must follow the protocol and associated SOPs.
-Use NEON's problem reporting system to resolve any field issues associated with implementing this protocol.

 The value of NEON data hinges on consistent implementation of this protocol across all NEON domains, for the life of the project.
 It is therefore essential that field personnel carry out this protocol as outlined in this document.
 In the event that local conditions create uncertainty about carrying out these steps, it is critical that technicians document the problem and enter it in NEON's problem tracking system.